lcy-seso/LearningNotes/paper_notes/Dataflow_architectures/Advances_in_dataflow_programming_languages.md

 1. The original motivation for research into dataflow was the <span style="background-color:#ACD6FF;">_**exploitation of massive parallelism**_</span>.
     Dataflow architecture avoids the above two bottlenecks by using:
-    1. execution instructions as soon as their operands become available
+    1. execution instructions as soon as their operands become available.
-    1. local memory
+    1. local memory.

 1. A program in dataflow computer is a directed graph and that data flows between instructions, along its arcs.
 1. _**side-effect**_ and _**locality**_ cause troubles in compiling conventional imperative programming languages to run on dataflow hardware.